jpalardy/vim-slime/assets/doc/targets/neovim.md

 ## Status-Line Modifications for Configured Buffers

-Here is an example snippet of vimscrip to set the status line for buffers that are configured to send code to a terminal:
+Here is an example snippet of vimscript` to set the status line for buffers that are configured to send code to a terminal:

 ```vim
 " Function to safely check for b:slime_config and return the jobid